Shoulder Embolization

 Is the procedure painful?

 Not at all.
-It’s performed under local anesthesia, so you’ll be awake but comfortable.
+It’s performed under local anesthesia and a mild sedative, so you’ll be awake but comfortable.
 Most patients report little to no pain during the procedure and mild soreness or fatigue afterward that resolves in a few days.

 How long does the procedure take?
 Will I go home the same day?

 Yes!
-The procedure typically takes 45 to 60 minutes, and it’s done in our outpatient vascular center.
+The procedure typically takes less than 60 minutes, and it’s done in our outpatient vascular center.
 You’ll go home shortly after and usually return to regular activity within 1–3 days.

 When will I start feeling better?

-Many patients begin to notice less pain and better movement within 2 to 6 weeks.
+Many patients begin to notice less pain and better movement within 2 weeks.
 Results continue to improve over time as inflammation decreases and the joint regains function.

 Are there any risks or side effects?

-The procedure is considered very safe.
+The procedure is considered extremely safe.
 Minor risks include bruising, soreness, or temporary stiffness.
-Rare complications could include non-target embolization or mild nerve irritation, but these are extremely uncommon when performed by experienced specialists.

 What makes this better than surgery or injections?